TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 *   [This article, again from Epic React](https://epicreact.dev/myths-about-useeffect) goes over some common mistakes while using effects.
+*   [This article from Epic React](https://epicreact.dev/why-you-shouldnt-put-refs-in-a-dependency-array) goes into how dependency arrays are supposed to be used.